Golden Sheaf Bakery

 After the bakery was sold, the building served as offices and shops until 1927, when it was converted into a garage.
 On 20 July 2000, a dedication ceremony was held for the Nevo Educational Center of the Berkeley Repertory Theater.
 The remodeled bakery-warehouse building will provide space for the theater’s education program.

-This article was originally published in the Berkeley Daily Planet.
+An earlier version of this article was published in the Berkeley Daily Planet.

 __________________

 The Golden Sheaf Bakery was designated a City of Berkeley Landmark on 17 October 1977.
 It is #78000644 on the National Register of Historic Places (added in 1978).
-The building currently houses the Jazz School and the Aurora Theatre Company.
+The building currently houses the the Aurora Theatre Company.

 Ad in the Oakland Tribune, 31 May 1915